 Broadford – Victoria

-An impressive and tough on-baller, Richard Douglas was selected with pick 16 in the 2005 NAB AFL Draft.
-Despite making appearances at senior level in his young days at the club, Douglas’ career was marred by injury and consequently saw him spend time on the sidelines.
-However that was soon to change, as Richie was to emerge as one of Adelaide’s most influential and damaging players in years to come.
+An impressive and tough on-baller, Richard Douglas was selected with pick 16 in the 2005 National Draft.
+Injuries restricted Douglas in his early years at the club, before he had his first full season in 2008, playing 22 games.
+From here, Douglas emerged as one of Adelaide’s most influential and damaging players for years to come.